aklhackathon/hackathon/README.md

 ## How does the user use this?
 Simply use this as the cheatsheet for the game whenever there are doubts about the game rules.

-## Running the FE Client
-If you don't have gulp or bower installed globally run:
-`npm install -g gulp && npm install -g bower`

-Then cd into the `server` dir and run:
-`npm install && bower install`

-To run the client locally in the `server` dir run:
-`gulp serve`
-This will start a watcher on your dev files, auto-reload on change and serve your files on a simple http server.

-Access the app at [localhost:9000/app.html](localhost:9000/app.html) in your browser.

 #### Default view (Web)
 ![Default View](http://i.imgur.com/6AITbFw.png?1 "Default View") By default, the user will see the grid view of all 14 cards, with their respective rule name displayed for quick reminder without going into the rule description view